 - Bus stops for lines 107, 144 and 360 have been relocated.
 See the STM’s Bus Service Updates website for more details.

-- As of October 30, Peel Street is OPEN TO NORTHBOUND vehicular traffic between Sherbrooke Street and Dr. Penfield Avenue.
+- On October 30, Peel Street reopened to NORTHBOUND ONLY traffic between Sherbrooke Street and Dr. Penfield Avenue.
+The section between Dr. Penfield Avenue and Pine Avenue remains closed.
 Vehicles may drive up Peel Street and turn right on Dr. Penfield Avenue.
 Stopping on Peel Street is forbidden; therefore, please use alternate routes if you are dropping off someone.
 Daycare drop-offs should be done via the back alley.

 - The Peel/Dr Penfield intersection reopened to east-bound vehicular traffic on October 1.